EricoMartin/MyTimbuShop/README.md

 https://appetize.io/app/b_7wirc7uwhuor3cpcowp7vlffuy

 ### How to use
-Open the App and navigate through the screens using the bottom navigation menu.
+Open the App and navigate through the screens using the bottom navigation menu (No Authentication yet).
 You can also click on the recycler view items on the home screen.
+Click on the bell icon on the tool bar to view orderhistory.
+Click on cart icon on the tool bar to view cart.
+Search Categories by typing or clicking on provided suggestions.
+Click on cart icon on card to add product to cart. click on love icon to add product to favourites.
+Use bottom navigation bar to view cart, checkout, favourite and profile screens.
+Turn off network connection to view network error screen.

 - Add itms to cart
 - Remove items from cart
 - View order history
 - Search categories on home screen
+- Process payment
+- View Network error screen when network is unavailable.

  ### Screen shots
 <img src= https://github.com/user-attachments/assets/8a54f3ce-fb9c-4a54-bdff-3a91d35f6e52  width=34% height=50%>